 Learn about Talcum Powder Litigation

-If you have been injured or lost a family member due to a defective or dangerous drug, the lawyers of Blizzard & Nabers are here to help.
+If you have been injured or lost a family member due to a defective or dangerous drug, the dangerous drug lawyers at Blizzard & Nabers LLP are here to help.
 For a free case review from an experienced pharmaceutical lawyer, contact us by email or call us at 1-800-349-0127.
-All pharmaceutical liability cases are handled on a contingency basis.
+All pharmaceutical liability cases are handled on a contingency basis, meaning you won't owe us anything unless we help